 Quickstart: Use Azure Cache for Redis with an ASP.NET web app

-In this quickstart, you use Visual Studio 2019 to modify an ASP.NET web application that connects to Azure Cache for Redis to store and get data from the cache.
-Then, you deploy the app to Azure App Service.
+In this quickstart, you use Visual Studio 2019 to create an ASP.NET web application that connects to Azure Cache for Redis to store and retrieve data from the cache.
+You then deploy the app to Azure App Service.

 Prerequisites